cerise-guo/BLEEmulator.Android/README.md

 # Goal of Project

-The goal of this project is to fully simulate mobile OS BLE interaction in application layer with minimum application code change.
+The goal of this project is to fully simulate mobile OS BLE interaction in application layer, and allow running mobile BLE application without real BLE peripheral.

 # Challenge During Mobile BLE Development
  * Hard to run automatic test with synchronized BLE peripheral hardware